 Click below to access the recordings and handouts from our recent online meetings.
 About one month after the presentation, videos will be moved from this page to the Members Only pages of this website.
 Handouts for repeating classes are also available in the Members Only pages of this website.
 The most recent video is at the top of the list.
-[Please be respectful of the copyrighted materials and do not download or share the videos.
-Personal use only of the handouts is allowed.]
+[Please be respectful of the copyrighted materials and do not download or share the videos.]

 VIDEOS FOR NEW GENEALOGISTS